SolaceDev/solace-dev-codelabs/markdown/design-document-discover-develop-event-driven-apis/design-document-discover-develop-event-driven-apis.md

 ## Documentation Best Practices
 Duration: 0:05:00

-✅  Know your Audience
+💡  **Know your Audience**
-The events which you have are used to enable Realtime collaboration between systems and solve a problem for a specific industry and organization.
+The events which you have are used to enable real-time collaboration between systems and solve a problem for a specific industry and organization.
 These events are integrated into applications by software developers/engineers but they are not all the same and can be decomposed into:

-* Decision Makers - Some people in the organization are looking and evaluating the events and schemas available in order to decide if it makes sense to have the development team further explore the service.
+* **Decision Makers** - Some people in the organization are looking and evaluating the events and schemas available in order to decide if it makes sense to have the development team further explore the service.
 They are evaluating with a problem in mind and are looking to see if the events registered within the Event Portal can be used to solve that problem.
 In many cases they will not be the ones writing the code that solves the problem but are extremely important as they drive the decision as to if the effort to use it will be undertaken.
 Examples of these types of decision makers include but are not limited to: CTO, Product Managers, Data Analysts and Data Scientists/Engineers.
-* Users - These are the people who will be directly consuming and developing using the events and schemas defined in the event portal.
+* **Users** - These are the people who will be directly consuming and developing using the events and schemas defined in the event portal.
 Typically, the decision to use an event/schemas has been made and they need to understand the event, how it applies to their use case and how to integrate with it.
 They are critical to enable as they are always short on time and are the last link to getting an event to be reused.
 In addition, these users are the ones creating the documentation to enable others if they are the author of an event or schema so they are critical to the maintainability of the event-driven ecosystem of documentation.
 Examples of users include but are not limited to integration engineers, front end developer, backend developer.

-✅  Capture Business Point of View and Moment
+💡  **Capture Business Point of View and Moment**
 * The hardest thing to capture is the “what does this event represent” and without it, it will be hard for a decision maker to understand if it provides value.
 Be sure to document the moment in which the event was generated, the attributes of which it is the authoritative source and the intended use of the event.
 Do not assume the user will read the corresponding payload schema or understand much about the publishing application so focus on documenting the event concisely and thoroughly

-✅  Technical Requirements
+💡  **Technical Requirements**
 * This is the section where you need to provide the developer the information needed to consume the event itself.
 What are some suggest client APIs that should be used to consume the event?
 Are there important headers being used?
 What authentication/authorization schemes are required?
 All of this type of information should be captured to ensure an easy development process.

-✅  Link to other References
+💡  **Link to other References**
 * The Event Portal is just one source of information within the organization.
 Addition info on the application may be stored in a github repo, so provide a link.
 A schema may also have a corresponding github or wiki page, so provide a link.
 An event may have been a part of a larger development task tracked in JIRA, so provide a link.
 The point is link to all of the places the organization captures information and ideally link from those places into the event portal so that no matter where you start, you can understand what’s available and the state.

-✅  Provide Examples
+💡  **Provide Examples**
 * An example can be an often-underutilized format of communication.
 By seeing an example of an event, the user may better understand a concrete business moment rather than the description.
 In addition, those examples are also all part of our search mechanism so anything within it provides better search context.

-✅  Terms of Use
+💡  **Terms of Use**
 * This is the legal agreement between the event producer and any/all consumers.
 Talk to the API teams about their Terms of Use contracts and decide if it should be updated for event-driven API relationships.
 Also think of others within the same organization and their expectations of use and document them here.

-✅  Tags
+💡  **Tags**
 * When in doubt, add a tag (within reason).
 As more and more events, apps and schemas are input into the system, search and tagging becomes more and more important for users to find the capabilities available.
 Browse the existing tags and see which may apply to your event, application or schema.
 Add tags if needed so that others can more easily filter and find your event, application or schema.